 In my years of experience managing money and mental illness, I learned some tricks to help with the lack of money and access to care.

-1) Local universities that have psychology programs usually have sliding scale clinics open to the public.
+1. Local universities with psychology programs usually have sliding-scale clinics open to the public.

-I’ve used this and currently, my father does too.
+I’ve used this, and currently, my father does too.
 Without insurance, I was paying $10 a session.
-Talking with someone half your age might sound weird, but they are professionals, and they have a whole team of licensed therapists to help review and suggest treatments.
+Talking with someone half your age might sound weird, but they are professionals.
+They have an entire team of licensed therapists to help review and suggest treatments.

 2. Price shop for medications.

 Medication is expensive.
-Currently, I’m on Lamotrigine that without insurance would be around $500 for a one-month supply.
+Currently, I’m on Lamotrigine.
+Without insurance, it would be around $500 a month.
 The expletives I have for this are unending.
-However, even without insurance, I can get a 90 day supply from Walmart for $10.
-Yes really.
-Places like Walmart and Costco offer low-cost meds and you can find lists for them on their website.
-You don’t need a Costco membership either.
-Apps like HoneyBee Health and GoodRX find coupons for all kinds of medications as well.
+However, even without insurance, I can get a 90-day supply from Walmart for $10.
+Yes, really.
+Places like Walmart and Costco offer low-cost meds; you can find lists for them on their websites.
+Plus, you don’t need a Costco membership.
+Apps like HoneyBee Health and GoodRx find coupons for all kinds of medications as well.

 3. Look for sliding-scale clinics in your area.

 These will base your co-pay on your income.
 Some clinics may even offer multiple practices in one.
-This means having a primary doctor, psychologist, gynecologist, etc. all in the same building, which makes scheduling and charting a lot easier.
+This means having a primary doctor, psychologist, gynecologist, etc., all in the same building, making scheduling and charting much easier.

 Your financial situation doesn’t dictate how good of a person you are.
 It can, however, dictate how good you feel.
 Whether it’s about being able to go to therapy or having money to eat consistently, money and mental health go hand in hand.
 They both can make the other better or worse.
 These tips and tricks are nice, but they should not be the only accessible option low-income folks have to address mental health.

 Mackenzie Stewart launched her site Life at 23k to fill a void for the people who can’t afford to invest or start an emergency fund.
 She wants to find and give financial advice that the underemployed minimum wage worker can use – not just those making great salaries with marketable degrees already.